aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/ai-copilot/_index.md

 private static async Task ChatWithDocument()
 {
-    // Create AI client.
+    // Create AI client
     using var openAiClient = Aspose.Pdf.AI.OpenAIClient
-        .CreateWithApiKey(ApiKey) // Create OpenAI client with the API key.
+        .CreateWithApiKey(ApiKey) // Create OpenAI client with the API key
-        //.WithProject("proj_123") // Configure optional parameters.
+        //.WithProject("proj_123") // Configure optional parameters
         //.WithOrganization("org_123")
-        .Build(); // Build.
+        .Build(); // Build

-    // Create copilot options.
+    // Create copilot options
     var options = Aspose.Pdf.AI.OpenAIChatCopilotOptions
         .Create() // Create options like this, or...
-        //.Create(options => { options.Model = OpenAIModels.Gpt35Turbo; }) // ...create using delegate.
+        //.Create(options => { options.Model = OpenAIModels.Gpt35Turbo; }) // ...create using delegate
-        .WithModel(Aspose.Pdf.AI.OpenAIModels.Gpt35Turbo) // Configure other optional parameters.
+        .WithModel(Aspose.Pdf.AI.OpenAIModels.Gpt35Turbo) // Configure other optional parameters
         .WithTemperature(0.5)
         .WithTopP(1)
-        //.WithContextBackupJsonPath("ContextBackup.json") // Supply context backup to resume the conversation session.
+        //.WithContextBackupJsonPath("ContextBackup.json") // Supply context backup to resume the conversation session
-        //.WithRestoreContextFromBackup(true) // If set to true, the context will be restored.
-        .WithDocument("SampleDocument.pdf"); // Attach documents using .WithDocument(s) methods allows to add text, pdf and paths to documents.
+        //.WithRestoreContextFromBackup(true) // If set to true, the context will be restored .WithDocument("SampleDocument.pdf"); // Attach documents using .WithDocument(s) methods allows to add text, pdf and paths to documents

-    // Create summary copilot.
+    // Create summary copilot
     Aspose.Pdf.AI.IChatCopilot chatCopilot = Aspose.Pdf.AI.AICopilotFactory.CreateChatCopilot(openAiClient, options);

-    // Get response on a user query. string copilotResponse1 = await chatCopilot.GetResponseAsync("Summarize this document.");
+    // Get response on a user query string copilotResponse1 = await chatCopilot.GetResponseAsync("Summarize this document.");

-    // Get response on a list of queries. string copilotResponse2 = await chatCopilot.GetResponseAsync(new List<string>
+    // Get response on a list of queries string copilotResponse2 = await chatCopilot.GetResponseAsync(new List<string>
     {
         "What is the subject of this document?",
         "How many words in it?"
     });

-    // Save summary as PDF document.
+    // Save summary as PDF document
     await chatCopilot.SaveResponseAsync("Summarize this document.", "ResponseDocument1_out.pdf");

-    // Save summary as PDF document.
+    // Save summary as PDF document
     await chatCopilot.SaveResponseAsync(new List<string>
         {
             "What is the subject of this document?",